β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Summary

-Energy procurement by public bodies takes many forms:
+Energy procurement by public bodies takes many forms, each with distinct contract value ranges and buyer profiles:

 Key CPV Codes for Energy Procurement